square/js-jose/README.md

 JavaScript library to sign/verify and encrypt/decrypt data in JSON Web Encryption (JWE) and JSON Web Signatures (JWS) formats.

-The library can be used to implement RSA-based public/private cryptography as well as shared key encryption.
+The library can be used to implement RSA and EC based public/private cryptography as well as shared key encryption.

 Both JWE and JWS are encapsulation formats which makes it easy to share ciphertext and signatures between different platforms: data encrypted or signed